The Low Down on Mammograms

-[viii] Autier P, et al. Breast cancer mortality in neighboring European countries with different levels of screening but similar access to treatment: Trend analysis of WHO mortality database.
+[viii] Autier P, et al. Breast cancer mortality in neighbouring European countries with different levels of screening but similar access to treatment: Trend analysis of WHO mortality database.
 BMJ 2011 July 28;343:d4411.

 [ix] Bleyer A, Welch G. Effect of three decades of screening mammography on breast-cancer incidence.
 NEJM 2012;267(21):1998-2005.

 [x] Tabar L, et al. Swedish Two-County Trial: Impact of mammographic screening on breast cancer mortality during 3 decades.
 Radiology 2011 Sep; 260:658.